wizard0987654321/TOP-Library/README.md

 # TOP-Library
 This is an example project of library website, where users can add and delete books.
-Project is created in order to master javascript objects
+Project is created in order to master javascript objects.